socek/quackquack/docsrc/docs/under_the_hood.rst

         assert fun(mock) == mock

-The `InjectApplication` function can overwrite the application var, so you can create a function with injectors in a library, but add the application var later.
+The `ApplicationInitializer` function can overwrite the application var, so you can create a function with injectors in a library, but add the application var later.